-Harassment on the basis of sex is a violation of RIGL 28-5.1 and Executive Order No. 05- 01.
-It is also a violation of Title IX.
-Unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct of a sexual nature constitutes sexual harassment when (1) submission to such conduct is made either explicitly or implicitly a term or condition of an individual 's employment; (2) submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individual; or, (3) such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile or offensive working environment.
+Harassment on the basis of sex is a violation of RIGL 28-5.1 and Executive Order No. 05-01.
+Unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct of a sexual nature constitutes sexual harassment when (1) submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment; (2) submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individual; or, (3) such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile or offensive working environment.

-In determining whether alleged conduct constitutes sexual harassment, RIC's Office of Institutional Equity and/or the State Equal Opportunity Office will look at the record as a whole and at the totality of the circumstances, such as the nature of the sexual advances and at the legality of a particular action.
+In determining whether alleged conduct constitutes sexual harassment, the State Equal Opportunity Office will look at the record as a whole and at the totality of the circumstances, such as the nature of the sexual advances and at the legality of a particular action.
 A determination of what constitutes sexual harassment will be made from the facts, on a case-by case basis.

 The appointing authority is responsible for the acts of its agents and supervisory employees with respect to sexual harassment, regardless of whether or not the specific acts complained of were authorized or even forbidden by the appointing authority and regardless of whether or not the appointing authority knew or should have known of their occurrence.
-RIC's Office of Institutional Equity and/or the State Equal Opportunity Office will examine the circumstances of the particular employment relationship and the job functions performed by the individual in determining whether or not the individual is serving in either a supervisory or agency capacity.
+The State Equal Opportunity Office will examine the circumstances of the particular employment relationship and the job functions performed by the individual in determining whether or not the individual is serving in either a supervisory or agency capacity.